 It takes just a single glance at the fixed bezel to see that the updated Baume & Mercier Linea Automatic (ref.
-MOA10035 aka 10074) preserves the collection’s signature elements of design that seem to be heavily influenced by Bvlgari’s unmistakable style (just like with the Hampton Small Seconds (ref.
+MOA10035 aka 10074) preserves the collection’s signature elements of design that is heavily influenced by Bvlgari’s unmistakable style (just like with the Hampton Small Seconds (ref.
 MOA10033 aka 10033) that was revealed a couple of months ago, they take their inspiration from a more established brand.)
 It is not for me to say whether it’s a good thing or bad: after all, we all make our choices and pass our judgment depending on our past experience.
 For me, it’s a nice take on a good idea.
 For you?
 Well, who knows.

 Although the Baume & Mercier Linea collection of ladies watches was introduced around 30 years ago and then radically restyled in the early 2000s, the model never managed to become a living legend: the competition was too hard and, like in any race, there is always a winner and, inevitably, there are always “also-rans”.
 Regretfully, the Linea line belongs to the latter category.

 Again, I don’t see anything bad in it and, if you don’t care much about the “legacy” behind the watch and other marketing tricks that are used to sell you an otherwise absolutely overpriced item, and are simply looking for an elegant and reliable timekeeper that features time-proven mechanism and looks good both with formal and more casual dress, this one may be of some interest to you.